varun-gangadharan/statistics-for-strava/README.md

 The wiki explains [how to schedule imports](https://github.com/robiningelbrecht/strava-statistics/wiki/Scheduling-automatic-imports)

+## 🗺️ New locales and translations

+If you want to see a new locale added, please  [open a new issue](https://github.com/robiningelbrecht/strava-statistics/issues/new/choose).
+Only do this if you are willing to help on the actual translation 🙃.

 ## 💡 Feature request?

 For any feedback, help or feature requests, please [open a new issue](https://github.com/robiningelbrecht/strava-statistics/issues/new/choose).
 Before you do, please read [the wiki](https://github.com/robiningelbrecht/strava-statistics/wiki).
 The question you have might be answered over there.